wvanderp/GoldDiggersLog/characters/player/Arthur silverspeak.md

 not from the army

-he is a thive a real robbinhood character
+he is a thieve a real robbinhood character

 older brother of [[Isona]] (but she is the more responsible)